TS-Entwicklung/python-vnc-bridge/README.md

 docker-compose up -d
 ```

-The container will automatically clone your repository to `/app` on startup.
+The container will automatically clone your repository to `/project` on startup.

+**Important**:
+- Volume mounts use `/app` directory
+- Git clones use `/project` directory

 ### Access via Browser